Donquixot-Doflamingo/100DaysOfJava/Day 20/README.md

 ## Day 20

-### Started learning about Strings in Java and solved soe questions
+### Started learning about Strings in Java and solved some questions

 * Learnt about basics of how Strings work in java
 * Print no of chars in strings